smartoptimus/.github/profile/20241024-what-is-an-iccid-number.md

 ## What Do the Numbers in an ICCID Represent?
 Although an ICCID may appear as just a long string of numbers, each section contains significant information about the SIM card.
 Information must be accurate according to ITU-T E.118 standart.

-Let’s examine the ICCID number shown below: 8988303000000614227.
+Let’s examine the sample ICCID: 89 352 02 100000077159 6.

-89: The first two digits are always the same, indicating that this is a telecommunications product typically associated with mobile networks, regardless of whether the SIM card is currently active.
+<b>89</b>: The first two digits are always the same, indicating that this is a telecommunications product typically associated with mobile networks, regardless of whether the SIM card is currently active.

-8830: This segment usually denotes the country code.
-In this instance, it indicates that the SIM card is linked to country code +883.
+<b>352</b>: This segment <i>usually</i> denotes the country code.
+In this instance, it indicates that the SIM card is linked to Luxembourg.

-300: These digits correspond to the mobile network code (MNC), which identifies the mobile network operator that issued the SIM.
-This information is crucial for connecting the SIM card to its home network.
+<b>02</b>: These digits correspond to the mobile network code (MNC), which identifies the mobile network operator that issued the SIM.
+This information can be used for connecting the SIM card to its home network.

-0000061422: The final set of digits makes each SIM card unique.
-No other SIM in the world has this exact sequence.
+<b>100000077159</b>: The final set of digits makes each ICCID number unique in the world.
 This number is vital for managing SIM cards, whether for activating services or troubleshooting issues.

-7: Check digit
+<b>6</b>: Check digit calculated by Luhn algo from the ICCID value.

+Lengths of the country code and mobile network code may differ, but the sequence and the meaning persists.

 ## Can ICCID Numbers Be Recycled or Reused?